The Reality Kernel

 A reactor is an optional physical medium added to the path.
 Its purpose is to make the channel empirically hard to reproduce under declared conditions.

 A reactor may be a scattering plate, nonlinear film, phosphor screen, fibre-delay loop, biological tissue, or another physical medium with measurable response structure.
-Its value comes from memory, nonlinearity, manufacturing variation, or other physical behaviour that affects the observed bundle.
+Its value comes from memory (phosphor persistence, charge traps, thermal states), nonlinearity (saturation, bistability, chaotic mixing), manufacturing variation (grain structure, defects, wear patterns), or other physical behaviour that affects the observed bundle.

 Hardness is not absolute.
 It is a measured property against a declared attacker family, budget, meter family, and time.
 It is expected to be re-measured as attackers improve.